starryzone/starrybot-discord/README.md

 **Answer**: Bot intents aren’t set in the dev portal correctly

 **Problem**: Server is showing error messages about Knex schema migration
-**Answer**: Need to set-up PostGres locally and add the environment variables to your .env
+**Answer**: Need to set up Postgres locally and add the environment variables to your .env

 **Problem**: Can’t see "Add to Server" button after clicking on the bot in the Discord Server users list
 **Answer**: You have an older version of Discord, upgrade and try again